texmv/academic-kickstart/content/publication/carmen-fifth.md

 +++
-title = "On the Fifth Stanza of the _Carmen Saeculare_"
+title = "On the Fifth Stanza of the Carmen Saeculare"

 # Date first published.
 date = "2018-01-01"